lighten001/LAMM/README.md

         > FlashAttention-2 currently supports Ampere, Ada, or Hopper GPUs (e.g., A100, RTX 3090, RTX 4090, H100).

     - xformers
     Install xformers if you are tight in GPU memory and cannot use flash attention (e.g., using Nvidia v100).
-Please refer to [xformers's installation](https://github.com/facebookresearch/xformers#installing-xformers)
+Please refer to [xformers's installation](https://github.com/facebookresearch/xformers#installing-xformers) or follow below instruction.
+        ```
+        # (Optional) Makes the build much faster
+        pip install ninja
+        # Set TORCH_CUDA_ARCH_LIST if running and building on different GPU types
+        pip install -v -U git+https://github.com/facebookresearch/xformers.git@main#egg=xformers
+        # (this can take dozens of minutes)

+        # and this command will provide information on an xFormers installation, and what kernels are built/available:
+        python -m xformers.info
+        ```

 - for inference